 Daily precipitation is added to the lake and a new concentration is calculated.
-Lakes are assumed to be completely mixed if the parameter deeplake is not set to a value greater than zero.
+Lakes are assumed to be completely mixed.

 Evaporation

 The lake is assumed to evaporate at potential evaporation rate (see Processes above ground - Evaporation) and a new concentration calculated.
 The actual evaporating area is reduced if the lake is (partly) ice covered.
 Ice is calculated in case water temperature (substance T2) is simulated.